-Board Secretary's/Treasurer's Records
+Board Secretary's Records

-The financial records, books of accounts and minutes maintained by the Secretary were in excellent condition.
+The financial records, books of accounts and minutes maintained by the Secretary were in good condition.

-The Treasurer's records were examined and were found to be in agreement with the records of the Secretary.
+The bank reconciliations were examined and were in agreement with the records of the Secretary.

 Elementary and Secondary Education Act (E.S.E.A.), as amended by the Every Student Succeeds Act (ESSA)